Dale Earnhardt Jr. to race again at Florence Motor Speedway

-FLORENCE, S.C. -- NASCAR Hall of Famer Dale Earnhardt Jr. tweeted Tuesday he will race in Florence Motor Speedway's Charlie Powell Memorial South Carolina 400 on Nov.
-19.
+FLORENCE, S.C. -- NASCAR Hall of Famer Dale Earnhardt Jr. tweeted Tuesday he will race Nov.
+19 in Florence Motor Speedway's Charlie Powell Memorial South Carolina 400.

 "I grew up competing at (Florence Motor Speedway) and have been looking forward to taking the wheel there again against some of the best short-track racers in the world," Earnhardt tweeted.